giantswarm/gitops-template/docs/add_wc.md

     EOF
     ```

-    **Note**, the `giantswarm.io/managed-by: flux` label is very important here, it tells app-admission-controller to
+    **Note**, the `giantswarm.io/managed-by: flux` label is very important here, it tells the `app-admission-controller`
-    ignore missing ConfigMaps and Secrets set in `spec.userConfig` of the App CRs.
+    of App Platform to ignore any missing ConfigMaps and Secrets set in `spec.userConfig` of the App CRs.
+This is needed
+    to avoid race conditions, where Flux creates first the App CR and only later a referenced ConfigMap or Secret.

-1. Create the `kustomization.yaml` file, with empty resources for now:
+1. Create the `kustomization.yaml` file, with empty resources (for now) but applying our patch created above to any
+   objects we add here in future:

     ```sh
     cat <<EOF > kustomization.yaml